siddharth212/weather-app/README.md

 # Weather-App

-Its a simple weather application which will show you the weather forecast of any city of any country in the world.
+Its a simple weather application it will show you the weather forecast of any city of any country in the world.

 # How to Setup